jordigilh/bash-shrink-ext4-lv/README.md

 * /usr/bin/numfmt: Bytes conversion.
 * /usr/bin/findmnt: Determine if a device is mounted.
 * /usr/bin/lsblk: Obtain the current device block size and the device name, when the UUID is provided.
-* /usr/sbin/lvreduce: Reduce the logical volume and file system of the device.
+* /usr/sbin/lvm: Reduce the logical volume and file system of the device.
 * /usr/bin/awk: Extracting the UUID value from `/etc/fstab` to find the relative device name and retrieve the last line output by the `/usr/bin/df` command.
+* /usr/sbin/tune2fs: Determine the number of blocks in the device.
+Use this number to calculate if the device is capable of shrinking to the expected size.
-* /usr/sbin/blockdev: Determine the block size of the file system.
+* /usr/sbin/resize2fs: Determine an estimated maximum free block size of the file system.
-* /usr/sbin/fsck: Determine the amount of free blocks available in the file system.
+* /usr/bin/cut: extract the UUID from the /etc/fstab entry